ymd-h/go/ctxlock/README.md

 `UnlockFunc.UnlockOnCancel(ctx)` method can be used.

-`ctxlock` is based on goroutine and channel, so that it might have performance overhead than that of `sync.Lock`.
+`ctxlock` is based on goroutine and channel, so that it might have performance overhead than that of `sync.Mutex`.

 ## (Pseudo) Example